About Us

 The Osprey Foundation supports water, sanitation, and hygiene (WASH) initiatives that deliver effective, sustainable, and scalable services in underserved communities.
 Osprey focuses on strengthening the local systems for delivering sustained WASH services through integrated, multi-pronged programs.
 Osprey also takes risks on innovative models with the potential to create game-changing improvements in WASH service delivery.
 Complementing these efforts, Osprey advocates for change within the WASH sector through collaboration with other funders and by challenging the sector to adopt approaches with the potential for greater impact.

 Splash is taking a systems strengthening approach through Project WISE (WASH-in-Schools for Everyone), a five-year initiative to improve WASH infrastructure, change WASH behaviors, and improve menstrual health services across 100% of government schools in Addis Ababa, Ethiopia and Kolkata, India.
-Project WISE targets all actors in the school WASH ecosystem (from government stakeholders and funders, to school principals, teachers, and janitors, to students themselves).
 The initiative engages key stakeholders through formal collaboration frameworks and includes other critical elements such as life cycle costing, building robust local supply chains, and working with schools and government to ensure sufficient funding is available for long-term operations and maintenance.

 Water for Good focuses on strengthening the building blocks for sustainable water services and increasing access to reliable, basic water services by focusing investment and integration of services with regional government systems in one district of the Central African Republic: the Mambéré-Kadéi Prefecture.
 Water for Good is building a collective roadmap that focuses on the development of contextually appropriate maintenance services that water users demand, consistent with UN Sustainable Development Goal 6.1.
 The outcomes of their strategy in the prefecture will provide a model for the expansion of services to other prefectures by 2030.